chebee7i/twitter/info/mongo.md

     db.tweets.ensureIndex({'has_hashtags':1}, {sparse: true})

-The db with lowercased hashtags, a hashtags collection with index on count, a has_hashtags field with sparse index: will be backed up to mongodb_2014-09-11
+The db with lowercased hashtags, a hashtags collection with index on count, a has_hashtags field with sparse index...was backed up to mongodb_2014-09-13.

     > db.runCommand(
         { aggregate: "tweets",